AOSC-Archive/aosc-wiki/developers/buildbots.md

 If you are willing to contribute your machine to AOSC, please make sure your machine have an usable AOSC Buildkit, and contact Junde Yhi \<lmy441900 at aosc dot xyz\>, providing:

-- A name for your machine (optional, just for fun)
+- A name for your machine (optional, just for fun).
-- The port number you want to expose on the relay server
+- The port number you want to expose on the relay server.
-- The Pre-Shared Key of Popub
+- The Pre-Shared Key of Popub.

 # List of Buildbots